 Catherine finished the look with Kiki Lauren Yellow Gold Pavé Diamond Leaf Earrings.
 During the race, Kate topped her outfit with Silver Gray Gill Marine Women’s Team Softshell Jacket.
 Thanks to MiddletonMaven for the id.

 The $155 jacket is described as, “Simple and elegant, this Women’s Team Softshell Jacket delivers a clean-cut look that works for every day, as well as performance fabrics that can stand up to the difficult weather conditions of the sea.
 Its breathable construction and fleece-lined interior are lightweight yet warm, allowing for wear throughout the changing seasons while a water repellent finish keeps moisture out.
 Finished with zipped pockets and adjustable cuffs and hem”.
 It is also available in black.

-Katie on Twitter noted that both William and Catherine might be wearing a customised version of Gill Marine Race Cap.
-It features Retainer cord with new corrosion-proof clip, Dark under-brim absorbs reflected UV rays and reduces glare from the water and Wicking inner headband.
+Katie on Twitter noted that both William and Catherine might be wearing a customized version of Gill Marine Race Cap.
+It features a Retainer cord with a new corrosion-proof clip, Dark under-brim absorbs reflected UV rays and reduces glare from the water, and Wicking inner headband.
 The $25.95 cap is described as, “When the weather’s against you and the elements make everything unpredictable, one mistake can cost the race.
 But, in the right kit, anything is possible.
 Put the competition in the shade with the Gill Race Cap featuring solar and water repellent protection. “